zhaobenny/bz-cogs/aiuser/README.md

 # How to use 🛠️

-The bot will only reply in whitelisted channels.
-Please add a channel to a server's whitelist using:
+The bot will generate responses in whitelisted channels.
+Bot owners can add a channel to a server's whitelist using:
 ```
 [p]aiuser add <#CHANNEL_MENTION>
 ```

-Change the percentage of eligible messages to reply to (defaults to 50% per server):
+Bot owners can change the percentage of eligible messages (per server) to reply to:
 ```
 [p]aiuser percent <PERCENT>
 ```